meyerv11045/notes/notes/algorithms/sorting.md

         - $O(n \log_n k )$
 - If $k \leq n^c$ then $O(nc)$
     - If integers are reasonably small in value (polynomial in $n$), then we get a linear time sorting algorithm

-## Bucket Sort

-- Create buckets (e.g. array/linked list) for each element in the range of your data
-    - IMPORTANT: need to know the range of your data before applying this sorting technique
-    - Buckets must be accesible in $O(1)$ time
-- Create a function that is a bijection betwen different element types and the bucket indices
-    - function that maps everything to its own bucket with no crashes (e.g. temperature data mapped to a bucket)
-- Place each element in its bucket
-- "Collect" all of the buckets
-- Runtime:
-    - often considered $O(n)$
-    - more specific: $O(n + k)$
-    - $n$- number of elements
-    - $k$- number of buckets/range of the input
-        - If $k$ is linear in $n$ then $O(n)$ runtime
-        - Otherwise the running time will be $O(k)$
-- When not to use:
-    - Ex: sorting integers in range 1 to 10,000,000 but only sorting 100 numbers
-        - Bucket sort takes $10^7$ to collect all the buckets
-        - Mergesort would take ~665 comparisons

-## Radix Sort

-- Radix means base
-- many descriptions:
-    - read digits left to right, right to left
-    - divide and conquer with recursive calls
-- Runtime
-    - $n$- number of elements
-    - $\ell$ - length of elements
-    - $k$- upper bound on range of digits
-    - Each sort is a bucket sort of $n$ items into $k$ buckets $O(n + k)$
-    - There are $\ell$ sorts to be done
-    - $O(\ell (n + k))$